Analysis | There’s just one little issue with the GOP’s ‘International Women’s Day’ graphic

 In the United States, the distribution looks different.
 The Census Bureau identifies Hispanic as an ethnicity, accounting for Black and White Hispanics.
 The data represented below shows non-Hispanic White and Black Americans.

 The effect is immediate: a lot more White hands than in the global view.
 Not that this is surprising, obviously.
-There are more than eight times as many people in China and India alone as in the United States overall, a country which is 60 percent White.
+There are more than eight times as many people in China and India alone as in the United States overall, a country that is 60 percent White.

 So now, using data compiled by Pew Research Center, let’s look at the diversity of the GOP.